inphinitum/CecAudioController/README.md

 power_off_delay_mins = 10
 ```

+`EventServer` holds info about the REST endpoint, `MediaFormat` about the REST API message format,
+and `DeviceControl` about how the device should be controlled.

 ## audio_controller

 `audio_controller` is provided as an example of how the library can be used standalone.